loading page

 Abstract

 The hydrological regime is the main factor governing the functioning of floodplain rivers.
-A full comprehension of its dynamic leads to a better understanding of the system’s behaviour and of the proper methods that must be used.
-We analysed the daily water level of the Paraná River during the last century at three gauge stations using linear and non-linear tools to characterise the hydrological dynamic and to analyse to what extent chaotic behaviour prevails.
+An understanding of its dynamic leads to a better idea of the system behaviour for which proper methods must be used.
+We analysed the daily water level of the Paraná River during the last century at three-gauge stations using linear and non-linear tools to characterise the hydrological dynamic and to analyse to what extent chaotic behaviour prevails.
 The three water level time series were characterised as non-linear and non-stationary by power spectrum, autocorrelation function, and surrogate test analyses.
-A strange attractor was developed when the phase space was reconstructed, having a low dimensional chaos supported by correlation dimension, positive maximum Lyapunov exponents, and recurrence quantification analysis.
+A strange attractor was developed when the phase space was reconstructed, having a low dimensional chaos, supported by the correlation dimension, the positive maximum Lyapunov exponents, and the recurrence quantification analysis.
 In line with this, the system resulted unpredictable with a threshold by sample entropy, and with an intermediate hydrological complexity, while Hurst exponent characterised the system as persistent and with sensitive dependence on initial conditions.
-In a general overview, all the evidence obtained indicates that the Paraná River’s behaviour is at the edge of chaos.
-A latitudinal gradient of decreasing chaoticity was observed as the floodplain extent increased, whereas complexity was highest at the intermediate river station due to the inflow of tributaries with different hydrology.
-This paper attempts to offer some additional insights for understanding the hydrological behaviour of floodplain rivers and the proper methods to understand their complexity.
+In a general overview, all the evidence obtained indicated that the Paraná River behaviour is at the edge of chaos.
+A latitudinal gradient of decreasing chaoticity was observed as the floodplain extent increases, whereas complexity was highest at the intermediate river station due to the inflow of tributaries with different hydrology.
+This paper attempts to offer some additional insights into the understanding of hydrological behaviour of floodplain rivers and proper methods to catch their complexity.